PlaidCloud/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 from local ephemeral storage.
 {{< /caution >}}

-As a beta feature, Kubernetes lets you track, reserve and limit the amount of ephemeral local storage a Pod can consume.
+As a beta feature, PlaidCloud lets you track, reserve and limit the amount of ephemeral local storage a Pod can consume.

 ### Configurations for local ephemeral storage

-Kubernetes supports two ways to configure local ephemeral storage on a node:
+PlaidCloud supports two ways to configure local ephemeral storage on a node:
 {{< tabs name="local_storage_configurations" >}}
 {{% tab name="Single filesystem" %}}
 In this configuration, you place all different kinds of ephemeral local data (`emptyDir` volumes, writeable layers, container images, logs) into one filesystem.
-The most effective way to configure the kubelet means dedicating this filesystem to Kubernetes (kubelet) data.
+The most effective way to configure the kubelet means dedicating this filesystem to PlaidCloud (kubelet) data.

 The kubelet also writes
 [node-level container logs](/docs/concepts/cluster-administration/logging/#logging-at-the-node-level)